Kartaverse/RiveLink/docs/README.md

 ![SideFX Houdini Icon](Images/Icon-Houdini.png)

 > `RiveLink for Houdini Indie` will be implemented as a [Houdini](https://www.sidefx.com/products/whats-new-in-h205/) 20.5+ [Copernicus](https://www.sidefx.com/products/whats-new-in-h205/copernicus/) node.
 Additionally, Houdini's [TOPs](https://www.sidefx.com/docs/houdini/tops/intro.html) (Task Operator) nodes provide a powerful automation environment can be used to batch render RiveLink motion graphics quickly that are saved to disk using a [ROP image](https://www.sidefx.com/docs/houdini/nodes/cop/rop_image.html) node.

+---

+Rive is a trademark of Rive, Inc. All other trademarks, logos, and brand names are the property of their respective owners.